CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab02-gettingstarted.md

 1. **Microsoft Entra ID**: Microsoft Entra ID (formerly Azure Active Directory) is a cloud-based identity and access management service from Microsoft.
 It helps organizations manage user identities, control access to resources, and ensure secure authentication across various cloud-based and on-premises applications.

 2. **Management Groups**: Management Groups are a way to organize and manage your Azure subscriptions at scale.
-They allow you to group multiple subscriptions together for easier management of policies, role-based access control (RBAC), and compliance across your organization.
+They allow you to group multiple subscriptions for easier management of policies, role-based access control (RBAC), and compliance across your organization.

 3. **Custom RBAC**: Role-Based Access Control refers to the ability to create tailored roles with specific permissions to meet the unique needs of your organization.
 Unlike built-in roles that come with predefined permissions, custom RBAC roles allow you to define exactly what actions a user or group can perform on Azure resources.

 ## Exercise 2: Manage Governance via Azure Policy

-1. Tagging and Policy Enforcement: Create and assign tags to resources for better metadata management and reporting and enforce mandatory tagging on new resources using Azure Policy to ensure compliance.
+1. Tagging and Policy Enforcement: Create and assign tags to resources for better metadata management and reporting, and enforce mandatory tagging on new resources using Azure Policy to ensure compliance.

 2. Resource Compliance and Remediation: Use Azure Policy to apply and inherit tags for existing resources and remediate non-compliance.

-3. Resource Locks for Protection:Configure resource locks to prevent accidental deletions or modifications and test the effectiveness of locks and their ability to override user permissions.
+3. Resource Locks for Protection: Configure resource locks to prevent accidental deletions or modifications and test the effectiveness of locks and their ability to override user permissions.

 ## Architecture diagram